-You do not require an approval beforehand from IRAS (excludes design projects).
+You do not require an approval beforehand from IRAS Singapore (excludes design projects).
 You will be able to claim enhanced allowances/deductions in your ITR (Income Tax Return) for Years of Assessment between 2013 and 2018.
 You need to make your claim within the due date for your income tax return filing.

 You can e-file your Cash Payout Application Form at any given point of time post your respective financial quarter.
 This is applicable for YAs between 2013 and 2018.
 Also, you need to ensure that you’ve e-filed the application form within your tax return filing deadline for the respective Year of Assessment.
 Starting from 1 August 2016, every PIC Cash Payout application should be e-filed.